csgomez/climate-matcher/README.md

 # City Climate Matcher

-A simple "Game" where you try to find two separate cities with similar current temperatures.
+A simple "game" where you try to find two separate cities with similar current temperatures.

 ## Instructions